Shirley’s passion for LGBTQ representation and the preservation of LGBTQ history led her to the ONE Archives Foundation, Inc.

 As a Managing Editor with FEM Newsmagazine, Shirley honed her passion for feminism and worked to smite the patriarchy one article at a time.
 Her best memories include marching in Downtown LA for International Women’s Day, and performing for over 2,000 high school students while wearing a dress made entirely of hot pink condoms – courtesy of Adriana Bertini.
 With the UCLA Sex Squad and Planned Parenthood Los Angeles, she used humor and personal narrative to engage a youth audience, highlight the spectrum of genders and sexualities, and erase the stigma around sexual health.

 As the Operations Assistant, Shirley is excited to manage operations to support day-to-day administrative, executive, board relations, communications, and development.
-Her hobbies include cozying up with a mug of hot apple cider and a good novel, and training to join the Humane Society’s Animal Rescue Team in her spare time.
+Her hobbies include cozying up with a mug of hot apple cider and a good novel, taking her dog for hour-long walks, and re-learning how to ice-skate.